-The Timer 1 and 2 paths provide two levels of current supervision, Hiset and Loset, so that the supervision level can be changed from a current which flows before a breaker inserts an opening resistor into the faulted circuit to a lower level after resistor insertion.
-The Hiset detector is enabled after timeout of Timer 1 or 2, along with a timer that will enable the Loset detector after its delay interval.
-The delay interval between Hiset and Loset is the expected breaker opening time.
+The Timer 1 and 2 paths provide two levels of current supervision, Hi-set and Lo-set, that allow the supervision level to change from a current which flows before a breaker inserts an opening resistor into the faulted circuit to a lower level after resistor insertion.
+The Hi-set detector is enabled after timeout of Timer 1 or 2, along with a timer that will enable the Lo-set detector after its delay interval.
+The delay interval between Hi-set and Lo-set is the expected breaker opening time.
 Both current detectors provide a fast operating time for currents at small multiples of the pickup value.
-The O/C detectors are required to operate after the breaker failure delay interval to eliminate the need for very fast resetting O/C detectors.
+The overcurrent detectors are required to operate after the breaker failure delay interval to eliminate the need for very fast resetting overcurrent detectors.